-The Economic and International Affairs Scrutiny Panel has undertaken two reviews on the proposals to extend family friendly employment rights.
-The first review focussed on the consultation process and the possible impacts the changes might have on businesses and the Island's economy.
+The Economic and International Affairs Scrutiny Panel undertook two reviews on the proposals to extend family friendly employment rights.
+The first review focused on the consultation process and the possible impacts the changes had on businesses and the Island's economy.

-The proposals were informed a review of family friendly legislation by the Employment Forum, and include an extension from 26 weeks to 52 weeks of leave for all new parents.
+The proposals were informed by a review of family friendly legislation by the Employment Forum, and include an extension from 26 weeks to 52 weeks of leave for all new parents.

 The Employment Forum acts as a non-political consultative body which consults on employment-related issues as directed by the Social Security Minister.
 The Forum reports to the Minister with recommendations on each issue, based on the views received in consultation.